About the Webinar Series

 Date: Wednesday, March 18 – 8:00pm EST

 Symptoms such as heartburn and reflux (GERD), bloating, excess gas, and irritable bowel–type symptoms are increasingly common and can significantly affect quality of life.
 This talk explores why these symptoms occur, focusing on the impact of modern diets, eating patterns, stress, and age-related changes in digestion.
-In this webinar we will explore how modern diets, stress, medications, and aging can quietly undermine gut health and why digestive health is foundational to whole-body health and long-term wellbeing.
+In this webinar we will explore how diet, stress, medications, and aging can quietly undermine gut health and why digestive health is foundational to whole-body health and long-term wellbeing.

 Week 4 – The Hard-Working Brain: How to Stay Sharp, Think Clearly and Work Smarter